The Neptune Factor: Plot

 Marine scientists prepare to leave their underwater ocean lab after an extended stay performing oceanographic research.
 An underwater earthquake interrupts their plans.
 Dr. Andrews (Walter Pidgeon) enlists experimental sub captain Adrien Blake (Ben Gazzara) to survey the damage and rescue the oceanauts.
 He brings along chief diver "Mack" MacKay (Ernest Borgnine) and Dr. Leah Jansen (Yvette Mimieux), fiancée of one of the scientists.

-Blake finds the lab has been ripped from its moorings and has tumbled down an unexplored, deep ocean trench, presumably intact.
+Blake finds the lab has been ripped from its moorings and has tumbled down an unexplored, deep sea trench, presumably intact.
 With the lab's reserve air supply dwindling, the team descends into the unexplored trench and finds an incredible ecosystem populated with monstrously oversized fish.

 After surviving encounters with unfriendly denizens, they find the lab partially intact, the surviving scientists breathing from scuba tanks and fending off giant, hungry eels.
 Diver Moulton sacrifices his life distracting the eels in order to enable the others to be rescued.
 The submarine returns to the surface with the two rescued scientists.